henrywoo/STLandMallocMemory/README.md

 #define STL_CONTAINER vector<string, POOL>
 ```

-I replace it with `list`, `deque` with and without the POOL allocator to get more test data.
+I replaced it with `list`, `deque` with and without the POOL allocator to get more test data.

-In main function, we just call `test_stl_mem` with k from 8 to 800, and record RSS memory usage after the call, which is called `out-of-scope RSS` in this test.
+In main function, I just called `test_stl_mem(k)` with k from 8 to 800, and recorded RSS memory usage after the call, which is called `out-of-scope RSS` in this test.

 ```
 int main(int argc, char** argv){